Mind0xP/Frida-Python-Binding/README.md

   * Install `adb` via Android SDK and check that the environment variables are set correctly.
   * Install the dependecies by running:
     `pip install -r requirements.txt`

+### Special thanks
+  * A special thanks to Tomer Zait (@realgam3) for sharing his wide knowledge on FridaRE, and being an amazing friend :)